cmck/pybrowserstack-screenshots/README.md

 Starts screenshot jobs at Browserstack and downloads the screenshots when they are complete.
 Tests for visual regressions using PhantomCSS.

+Note, you must have Screenshot API access enabled on your account.

 ### Installation

 1. pip install pybrowserstack-screenshots